Low-resource language roadmap

 Mapuzungun first.
 Community pathway before product claims.

 OlyLive LangTech Lab is the research and deployment track for low-resource languages inside a real communication platform.
-The first phase centers on Mapuzungun, using corpus access, community dialogue and institutional conversations to build toward usable STT/TTS and translation tools.
+The first phase centers on Mapuzungun, combining corpus access, community-grounded consultation and a staged validation path toward usable STT/TTS and translation tools.

 Why this belongs inside OlyLive